vipinj/validic/_posts/2015-01-05-partner-apps.markdown

 ![marketplace]({{ sit.url}}/validic/assets/marketplace.jpg)

-We set up the HealthYet authorization page in a two step process.
 When a user clicks connect, they are redirected to the authorization URL we mentioned above.
-For HealthYet that looks like:
+For HealthYet that looks like this:

 {% highlight bash %}
 https://healthyyet.herokuapp.com/authorize?signature=Mjg5MGVjMmIwODYzMzAyZTE1NzEwNDljZWJkMWE4MWFlYmQxODk1MWM3Nzg1YTAyNjRjNjBkMmU4ZTVlYzM4OS01NGFkNjU1ODU3ZmIzNWI4ZDUwMDZkYTktL2F1dGhvcml6ZXMvbmV3&sync_url=https://app.validic.com/authorization/new